How to use a cell phone in Thailand — don’t bring your own, buy one

-So, I decided it was about time I wrote an article about how to use a cell phone in Thailand giving correct information about Thai cell phone networks and how to get a cell phone connected.
+So, I decided it was about time I wrote an article about how to use a cell phone in Thailand giving correct information about Thai cell phone networks, and how to get a cell phone connected.

-1. Using a US Cell Phone in Thailand – Most American cell phones are locked.
+1. Using a U.S. Cell Phone in Thailand – Most American cell phones are locked.
 What that means is you can only use them with a certain carrier so, if you’re using your cell phone with AT&T, you can’t just come to Thailand, buy a Thai SIM card and connect to a Thai network.
 Your locked phone won’t let you.

 However, you can get the phone ‘unlocked’ for as little as $5 at any cell phone shop or stall in Thailand (and there are hundreds of them!)

-Now, that’s a stupid recommendation as renting a cell phone is at least $35-$50 a week.
-You can buy a cell phone anywhere in Thailand for less than $70.
-You then have that cell phone to use, not only in Thailand, but in any country in the world you might travel to.
+Now, that’s a stupid recommendation as renting a cell phone is at least $40-$60 a week.
+As you can buy a cell phone in Thailand for less than $70, why on earth would you rent one?
+Plus, if you do buy, you then have that cell phone to use, not only in Thailand, but in any country in the world you might travel to later.

 3. Getting a Thai Cell Phone Service – Once you have a cell phone (either your own phone unlocked or you’ve bought a new phone) then all you need to do is get it connected.

-You can choose AIS, DTAC, Orange or any other cell phone company (they’re all pretty much the same, so it doesn’t matter which one you choose).
+You can choose AIS, DTAC, Orange or any other cell phone company.
+They’re all the same, so it doesn’t matter which one you choose.

-SIM cards are usually around $5 and they often come with 15-30 minutes telephone time.
-Also, buy a phone card for the same company as you bought the SIM card from.
+SIM cards are around $5 and they often come with 15-30 minutes telephone time.
+Also, buy a phone card top-up for the same phone company as the SIM card.
 Phone cards come in denominations of 100, 200, 300, 400 and 500 baht (around $3, $5.50, $9, $11.50 and $16)

-To add credit to the phone take the phone card you just bought and scratch off the userid and password on the back of the card to reveal the codes.
-Then dial the number the phone card tells you to dial, wait for the menu in English, key in your userid and password and wait until the recorded message tells you the new amount has been added to your account.
-Disconnect the call and you have a cell phone that works.
+To add credit to the phone take the phone card you bought and scratch off the userid and password on the back of the card to reveal the codes.
+Dial the number the phone card tells you to dial, wait for the English menu, key in your userid and password, and wait until the recorded message says the new amount has been added to your account.
+Disconnect the call, and you have a cell phone that works.

-5. Incoming Calls Are Free in Thailand – Unlike the US, where cell phone customers get gouged, in Thailand the only person who pays for the call is the person making it.
+6. Incoming Calls Are Free in Thailand – Unlike the US, where cell phone customers get gouged, in Thailand the only person who pays for the call is the person making it.
 So, if you receive a telephone call on your cell phone, the person calling you pays for it, even if the call comes from overseas.

-6. Don’t Use Your USA Telephone Service in Thailand – Several articles I read have mentioned asking your US telephone company to set you up with international roaming when you travel in Thailand.
-Unless you absolutely must keep that same US phone number, using US international roaming services is a really dumb idea.
+7. Don’t Use Your USA Telephone Service in Thailand – Several articles I read about how to use your cell phone in Thailand have mentioned asking your US telephone company to set you up with international roaming when you travel in Thailand.
+Unless you absolutely must keep that same US phone number, using US international roaming services is a dumb idea.

-7. Don’t Rent or Buy an International Cell Phone in the USA – Some US companies recommend you buy or rent an international cell phone from them before you travel to Thailand.
+8. Don’t Rent or Buy an International Cell Phone in the USA – Some US companies recommend you buy or rent an international cell phone from them before you travel to Thailand.
 Don’t.
-As I said, cell phones in Thailand are much cheaper than in the US, so why spend more money if you don’t have to?
+As I said, cell phones in Thailand are much cheaper than in the US, so why spend money if you don’t have to?